AllenInstitute/consciousness-circlestim/README.md

 ## Installation with Anaconda or Miniconda:
 1. Navigate to repository and install conda environment.
-`conda env create -f openscope-glo-stim.yml`
+`conda env create -f openscope-circlestim.yml`
 2. Activate the environment.
-`conda activate openscope-glo-stim`
+`conda activate openscope-circlestim`
 3. Install the AIBS camstim package in the environment.
 `pip install camstim/.`
 4. Download and install `AVbin` for your OS.